consulo/consulo-dev.github.io/docs/tutorials/code_inspections.md

 The inspection reports when the `==` or `!=` operator is used between Java expressions of reference types.
 It illustrates the components for a custom inspection plugin:
 * Describing an [inspection](#plugin-configuration-file) in the plugin configuration file.
-* Implementing a [local inspection class](#inspection-implementation-java-class) to inspect Java code in the IntelliJ Platform-based IDE editor.
+* Implementing a [local inspection class](#inspection-implementation-java-class) to inspect Java code in the Consulo-based IDE editor.
 * Creating a [visitor](#visitor-implementation-class) to traverse the PSI tree of the Java file being edited, inspecting for problematic syntax.
 * Implementing a [quick fix](#quick-fix-implementation) class to correct syntax problems by altering the PSI tree as needed.
   Quick fixes are displayed to the user like [intentions](code_intentions.md).